thepoly/docs/Style Guide.md

 Joint Board hears appeals of Judicial Board decisions.
 Use *Joint Board* on all references.

 #### Judicial Board
 The Judicial Board is a seven-student body which adjucates cases of violation of the Grounds for Disciplinary Action.
-See *The Rensselaer Handbook* for more information on the judicial process.
+See *Rensselaer Handbook* for more information on the judicial process.

 #### junior
 This is the term for a third-year undergraduate student.
 Use the term *juniors* in reference to a group of such students.